MRC PhD Funding – A Guide for 2025 | FindAPhD.com

-As the name suggests, the Medical Research Council (MRC) is the main source of Government funding to advance medical research in the UK.
-MRC PhD studentships ordinarily cover fees and maintenance as well as providing an additional support grant for research training.
+The Medical Research Council (MRC) is the main source of government funding to advance medical research in the UK.
+MRC PhD studentships ordinarily cover tuition fees, a monthly stipend set at £20,780 per year and additional support for research training.

-This guide will explain how MRC funding works for PhD students, focusing on the different types of studentships, who is eligible and how to apply.
+However, they are competitive but not at all impossible if you have a plan in place.
+I’ve created this guide which explains how MRC funding works for PhD students, focusing on the different types of studentships, who is eligible and how to apply.

 The MRC is one of seven Research Councils that make up UK Research and Innovation (UKRI).
 Each council manages its own UK Government budget for training and research, some of which is allocated to PhD studentships.

 The MRC support research across all of the medical sciences.
 Like other research councils, this research is carried out in universities.
-In some cases universities direct MRC-funded research within Doctoral Training Partnerships.
-However, the Council also maintains its own research units, institutes and centres within universities where it takes a more immediate role in directing ground-breaking research, including at PhD level.
+However, the MRC also maintains its own research units, institutes and centres within universities where it takes a more immediate role in directing research .

 The MRC funds PhDs in all medical subjects, such as: